-Cholesteatoma is a type of skin cyst located in the middle ear and skull bone (mastoid).
+Cholesteatoma is a type of skin cyst that is located in the middle ear and mastoid bone in the skull.

-Cholesteatoma can be a birth defect (congenital), but it more commonly occurs as a complication of chronic ear infection.
+Cholesteatoma can be a birth defect (congenital).
+It more commonly occurs as a complication of chronic ear infection.

 Surgery is needed to remove the cyst.

-Cholesteatomas usually continue to grow if not removed.
-Surgery usually works, but you may occasionally need the ear cleaned by a health care provider.
-Additional surgery may be needed if the cholesteatoma comes back.
+Cholesteatomas very often continue to grow if they are not removed.
+Surgery is most often successful.
+However, you may need the ear cleaned by a health care provider from time to time.
+Another surgery may be needed if the cholesteatoma comes back.

 Call your health care provider if ear pain, drainage from the ear, or other symptoms occur or worsen, or if hearing loss occurs.

 Chole RA, Sudhoff HH.
 Chronic otitis media, mastoiditis, and petrositis.
 In: Cummings CW, Flint PW, Haughey BH, et al, eds.
 Otolaryngology: Head & Neck Surgery.
 5th ed.
-Philadelphia, Pa: Mosby Elsevier; 2010:chap 139.
+Philadelphia, PA: Elsevier Mosby; 2010:chap 139.